javaee/glassfish/hk2/src/site/markdown/api-overview.md

 That is all there is to it!
 The services you add in this manner can now be looked up or injected into other services or generally manipulated through all of the other methods in [ServiceLocator][servicelocator].

+### Convenience methods for adding services

+There are several convenience methods that we have added to simplify the task of adding descriptors to a service locator.
+These are encapsulated in the [ServiceLocatorUtilities][servicelocatorutilities] class.

+If you already have a service class and you would like for hk2 to automatically analyze the class and add it to a locator then you can use the [addClasses][sluaddclasses] method.

+If you already have an instance of a service and you would like hk2 to automatically analyze the class of the service and add it to a locator then you can use the [addOneConstant][sluaddoneconstant] method

+If you already have a descriptor for a service and you would like hk2 to add it to a locator then you can use the [addOneDescriptor][sluaddonedescriptor] addOneDescriptor method

 ### Looking up services